 Hanging Wall Storage

 Hanging items is a great way to free up floor space in the garage.
-Pam Bowers, owner of Dallas-Based Organized Chaos states, "The absolute best piece of advice that I can give when organizing your garage is to think vertical.
+Pam Bowers, owner of Chaos Pros formly known as Organized Chaos states, "The absolute best piece of advice that I can give when organizing your garage is to think vertical.
 If it can be hung, then hang it."

 Bowers explains, "Sports equipment, tools, yard equipment, lawn chairs and garden hoses can be hung on walls."
 You can use large nails, drywall screws or specially-made wall hangers for these purposes.
 A few examples include: